 - All-in-one platform

 Choose an effective affiliate marketing software that allows you to manage multiple affiliate programs through a single account.
-If you run multiple unrelated programs, you can consolidate all your information into one place.
+You can consolidate all your information into one place if you run multiple unrelated programs.
 Seamless integration

 Your affiliate marketing software should integrate efficiently with your merchant sites.
 Pay attention to shopping cart solutions.
 Which e-commerce platforms are supported?
 Is customer support software included, or could you integrate such software?